 2 Deutsche Bundesbank, Monatsbericht, February 2021, p.
 108.

 4 Directive 2014/65/EU.

 5 Directive (EU) 2015/2366.

 7 Regulation (EU) No. 575/2013.

 8 Issued by the International Financial Reporting Standards Foundation to provide a common global language for business affairs.

 10 Regulation (EU) No. 806/2014.

 11 Directive 2007/44/EC.

 12 See the Joint Guidelines on the prudential assessment of acquisitions and increases of qualifying holdings in the financial sector (JC/GL/2016/01) dated 20 December 2016.
-The Guidelines apply as of 1 October 2017.
+The Guidelines apply from October 2017.